Detailed content of our market study

 A private school in France is one that has not signed an agreement with the state to carry out its activities.
 The establishment receives no state subsidy, but receives private donations and charges admission to its school.the school's autonomy is symbolized by a high degree of autonomy in setting school curricula and freedom in teaching methods.

 Non-contractual private education is a segment of private education in France, with just under three million students.
-Non-contractual private schools cover the entire range, from nursery to secondary school.
+Non-contractual private schools cover the whole range from nursery school to lycée, including primary and lower secondary schools.
 Three other segments are present, including private education under contract with the State, which is by far the largest in France, and is often linked to Catholic education.

-Private non-contract schools declare their openness, but opposition is possible; they do not follow public curricula, manage the recruitment of their teachers, are inspected, and students must pass an exam to transfer to public education.
+Out-of-contract private schools declare their opening, but opposition is possible; they do not follow public curricula, manage the recruitment of their teachers, are inspected, and students must pass an exam to transfer to public education.

 1.2 France's private school market builds on its success

-For over ten years, the success of private schools outside the contractual framework has been illustrated by the opening of more and more establishments.
-In ****, **,*** pupils were enrolled in these alternative primary and secondary schools, representing just *.*% of all schoolchildren.
+For more than ten years, the success of private schools outside contract has been illustrated by the opening of more and more establishments.
+In ****, **,*** students were enrolled in these alternative primary and secondary schools, representing just *.*% of all schoolchildren.

 2 Demand analysis